wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 ##### handlePutS()

 Method `handlePutS()` may handle an unsolicited eviction, or treat it as the response event to an earlier invalidation due to a race condition.
-Note that `PUTS` will not race with downgrades, since `S` state blocks in the upper level will never cause a downgrade to be issued from the current cache.
+Note that `PutS` will not race with downgrades, since `S` state blocks in the upper level will never cause a downgrade to be issued from the current cache.

 The method begins with the usual prologue as in other handler functions.
 Most notably, it calls `removePendingRetry()` if the `inMSHR` flag is set, but it is impossible for this event to be inserted into the MSHR, and the invocation will never be executed.
-The method then calls `doEviction()` to perform the local state transition of writing evicted data, in which case will perform both state transition of the local state (no-op in this case, since `PUTS` does not contain dirty data), and remove the source of the event from the sharer list or from the owner field (in this case, always sharer list).
+The method then calls `doEviction()` to perform the local state transition of writing evicted data, in which case will perform both state transition of the local state (no-op in this case, since `PutS` does not contain dirty data), and remove the source of the event from the sharer list or from the owner field (in this case, always sharer list).
 If the source also has an entry in the `responses` structure, the corresponding entry will be removed, just as if an `AckInv` has been received.